Andrew-Flame/mnt/README.md

   Disk I = I
   Disk H = H
   ```
 - The display of disks in the dialog window.
-Example
+Example:
   ```INI
   [display]
   # Default: ON